 Sponsored by Visit Denmark

 When I wrote about Geranium after my visit last summer I called it the most mindblowing meal in Copenhagen.
 I also swore to come back for the winter version of the menu – which I now have.
-Personally I enjoyed the summer menu slightly more than the winter menu.
+Personally, I enjoyed the summer menu slightly more than the winter menu.
 I also preferred the inspiration kitchen, with clean marble tables, over the main restaurant room with white tablecloths.
-The first is much better for pictures!
+(The first is much better for pictures!)
 Although, I have to say the mood at this time of year was magical, and the company around the table just as wonderful as last summer.
-The handsome well-dressed man is Erik Valebrokk.

 Besides the exceptional cooking skills in the kitchen and the beautiful art-like presentations of the food, what really makes Geranium stand out is the well-trained service staff.
-The almost coreographed dance they perform, as they make sure that every plate, for every guest, is placed on the table at the exact same time.
+The almost choreographed dance they perform, as they make sure that every plate, for every guest, is placed on the table at the exact same time.
 Likewise, all the empty plates are picked up and removed from the diners in one synchronized movement by a flock of waiters and chefs alike.
-Empty wine glasses disppear from the table without you ever noticing.
+Empty wine glasses disappear from the table without you even noticing.
 Their ability to see everything that happens in the restaurant, and act on it so quickly, is simply impressive.
-The best part: They dont’t make you feel like you’re in a stiff and formal restaurant at all.
+The best part: They don’t make you feel like you’re in a stiff and formal restaurant at all.

 Have you been to Geranium?
 Do you prefer the summer or winter menu?
 Feel free to drop a line below in the comments.

 This was part of a sponsored trip with Visit Denmark.
 The sponsor had no influence on the content of this article.
 I received no monetary payment.